hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="GetByKeyQuery"></a>

 ### GetByKeyQuery
- Get all accounts, claims, files, and smart contract instances whose associated keys include the given Key.
-The given Key must not be a contractID or a ThresholdKey.
-This is not yet implemented in the API, but will be in the future.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |